And What Can Be Done

 - What are the advantages of allowing the pump to run all Summer?

 - What can I do to extend the life of my pump?

 - What is the silver button on the front face of the pump and how does this help me?

 Here are the answers to these important questions:

 First, the answer is YES, you should keep your pump on all summer.
-Here's two reasons why:
+Here are two reasons why:

-1 - Pumps last longer time if they are run continuously.
+1 - Pumps last a long time if they are run continuously.

 Please make sure your furnace has PROPER WATER TREATMENT for the summer months.
-Whether the pump is on or not, you are the only one who can be responsible to protect your investment in your outdoor boiler.
-Read more reasons why you should use water treatment HERE (including "It is like driving a car without oil!")
+Whether the pump is on or not, you are the only one who can be responsible to protect your investment in your outdoor wood burning boiler.
+Read more reasons why you should use water treatment HERE.

 For more information, click HERE to read our newsletter on this topic